mrsimpson/slides-data-in-motion/slides.md

 Still, a tricky problem.
 Allow yourself and your developers time to learn!

-Flink provides multple APIs for different use cases, has great documentation, but is just a lot to learn.
+Flink provides multiple APIs for different use cases, has great documentation, but is just a lot to learn.
 Java Streaming API, Python, TableAPI, SQL – The more abstract, the more to learn

 [click]
 A major benefit of Flink is **performance and scalability**.
 But this only works when employed properly.
 Pick use cases which stress your system right from the beginning.

 [click]
-As pictured earlier, Flink ~~is~~ can be the central piece of your streaming architecure.
-But don't forget the other pieces and how to bing them together.
+As pictured earlier, Flink ~~is~~ can be the central piece of your streaming architecture.
+But don't forget the other pieces and how to bring them together.
 A **schema registry** might save you from tedious serialization issues down the stream, if you implement them from beginning.

 [click]
 Flink has an **awesome metrics system** which export very detailed information about the state of processing (offset lags, backpressure, parallelism)
 The metrics system is also easily extensible: Write your own custom metrics to observe how your stream is doing.

 [click]
-Jobmanager, Taskmanager, State-Backend does not need to be understood in detail, as Flink abstracts all this provisioning of compute.
+Job manager, Task manager, State-Backend does not need to be understood in detail, as Flink abstracts all this provisioning of compute.
 This changes drastically, if you want to operate Flink on your own though.
-Then, you need to completely dive-in in order to make it run elastically on your e. g.
-Kubernetes-Cluster.
+Then, you need to completely dive in to make it run elastically on your e.g., Kubernetes-Cluster.

 There are operators for Kubernetes, Apache Mesos and bare metal installations, but safest is to **start with a managed service**.
-It might not suit your particular usecase and could be optimized, but configuring them properly needs some experience.
+It might not suit your particular use case and could be optimized, but configuring them properly needs some experience.
 -->

 ---